 When it comes to French style signifiers, there are some that immediately come to mind.
 Breton stripes is one, basket bags is another, and feline eyeliner flicks also have an undeniable je ne sais quoi about them.
 But when it comes to hair, there's one style that feels more Gallic than the rest, and that's long hair with fringe.
 Of course, the look isn't just popular with the French, but there's something about tumbling lengths offset with a sweeping fringe that feels very Parisian.
 Regardless of its origin, it's a hairstyle that looks incredibly chic and is becoming increasingly popular in beauty circles.

 For those with long hair, going for the chop is the ultimate commitment.
 After all, it can take months, if not years, to grow your hair back out should a shorter style not be to your liking.
-Cue the fringe—a small tweak that can make all the difference to your look without having to sacrifice your long hair in the process.
+Cue the fringe—a small tweak that can make all the difference in your look without you having to sacrifice your long hair in the process.
 That said, there are a few things to consider before having a fringe cut in, especially if you intend on keeping length elsewhere.
-We consulted Chloe Mckiver, a stylist and colour technician at top London salon Taylor Taylor London, at its Portobello Road salon, who revealed everything we need to know about long hair with fringe.
+We consulted Chloe Mckiver, a stylist and colour technician at top London salon Taylor Taylor London's Portobello Road location, who revealed everything we need to know about long hair with fringe.

 2. "One of the biggest bonuses of a fringe with long hair is that it presents the perfect excuse to skip a full hair wash.
 Pull back your lengths and just wash and style the fringe to freshen up your hair between washes."